Walter Murch: Innovations and awards

 In 2009, Murch's work was the subject of a tribute, "The Art of Walter Murch," a program in "The Professionals," a series by the California Film Institute at the Christopher B. Smith Rafael Film Center.

 In 2012, Murch was invited to serve as a mentor for the Rolex Mentor and Protégé Arts Initiative, an international philanthropic program that pairs masters in their disciplines with emerging talents for a year of one-to-one creative exchange.
-Out of a gifted field of candidates, Murch chose Italian film editor Sara Fgaier as his protégée.
+Murch chose Italian film editor Sara Fgaier as his protégée.
 Previous film mentors for the initiative include Mira Nair (2004), Stephen Frears (2006), Martin Scorsese (2008) and Zhang Yimou (2010).

 Murch is the 2012 recipient of the Nikola Tesla Award given by the International Press Academy Satellite Awards for "Visionary Achievement in Filmmaking Technology".
 Previous recipients have included Douglas Trumbull, James Cameron, Roger Deakins, Dennis Muren and George Lucas.

 In 2015, Murch was presented with the Vision Award Nescens, at the 68th Locarno Film Festival, for his contributions to cinema.
 The two previous recipients of the award, initiated in 2013, were Douglas Trumbull and Garrett Brown.

 In 2016, he was awarded an honorary doctorate of media by the Southampton Solent University in Southampton, England along with Anne Coates who received an honorary Doctorate of Arts.

 Murch has a long term association with the University of Hertfordshire; initially contributing an oral history interview with The Elstree Project in 2013.
 There is a dedicated post-production lab on the Hertfordshire campus named for Murch which opened in 2015.
 In 2018, Murch was awarded an honorary doctorate of arts by the University, for his contribution to the film industry in the county of Hertfordshire, his contribution towards The Elstree Project, and the Film and Television Production degrees.
 Murch and Hertfordshire's Head of Post-Production lecturer Howard Berry teamed up to create the documentary Her Name Was Moviola, which received its premiere in 2024.
 Students from Berry's film degree worked on the film as crew.

 In 2024 he was awarded the ACE Career Achievement Award at the 74th American Cinema Editors Eddie Awards in March.
 In May of that same year, he was awarded an honorary doctorate by Ravensbourne University London for his outstanding contribution to cinema and his seminal writings on the craft of film editing.

 In August 2025, Murch was awarded an Honorary Degree by the AFI.

 Murch is also Honorary Associate of London Film School.

 He is the only film editor to have received Academy Award nominations for films edited on four different systems: